 A few months later, Mark and his family finally got the news they were hoping for so desperately: Mark finally had a bone-marrow match.
 In October 2012, Mark and his wife Darlene travelled to Fort Sam Houston, Texas, to begin preparing Mark’s body for transplant.
 The entire process was expected to take 100 days.

-Though the journey was painful, the eternal optimist remained hopeful.
+Though the journey was painful, the Soldier and eternal optimist remained hopeful.
 However, the match came too late.
 Mark succumbed to the side effects of his treatment and illness in early January 2013.

 “We sacrificed our time on this,” Gomez said.
 “We know it’s for a purpose now.
 It’s not just a fantasy to say ‘get on the registry’ but nothing ever happens.
 We know it happens.
 Mark is proof.”